 The “Return on every engage response” checkbox lets you specify if this game parameter action should be returned on every successful engage response or only as the player enters the campaign step that this game parameter action is attached to.
 By default, game parameters will be set to return on every response.

-The buttons on the Game Parameters panel are used to Add a SmartAds instruction, Add additional parameters, or Remove existing ones.
+The buttons on the Game Parameters panel are used to Add additional parameters or Remove existing ones.

 Finally, don’t forget to Save your action.